mcriqui/mcriqui.github.io/_portfolio/3_project.markdown

 	<div class="col one project-subjects">
 		<a class="project-top-header">Timeline</a>
-		<p>Three Weeks<br>School Project<br>Based off CHI prompt</p>
+		<p>Three Weeks<br>School Project<br>Based off CHI Prompt</p>
 	</div>
 </div>

 <div class="post-content col three">
 	<h1 class="project-description-title">Problem</h1>
 	<p>We were tasked with creating an assistive technology for a user group of our choice that is part of the unexotic underclass.
 We chose to focus on high functioning adults with autism.
-What we found is that there are many numerous symptoms of autism and they manifest themselves differently in every person.
-One commonality is that our users' difficulty  undestanding social cues can lead to social anxiety and they lack an effective way to manage their social anxiety.</p>
+We found that there are many symptoms of autism and the symptoms manifest themselves differently in every person.
+One commonality is that our users' difficulty  undestanding social cues can lead to social anxiety and they lack an effective way to manage that anxiety.</p>
 </div>

 <div class="post-content col three">